-Some people food is safe for dogs to eat, and some is definitely not—so learn what food you can share with your dog this BBQ season (or what’s left of it).
+Some people food is safe for dogs to eat, and some is definitely not—so learn what food you can share with your dog this BBQ season.

-You’ve got your feet kicked up, the embers off the grill look like fireflies in the breeze, you’ve got a beer in one hand, a piece of cheese in the other…Labor Day is your much-needed—nay!—your much-deserved day off at the tail end of summer.
+You’ve got your feet kicked up, the embers off the grill look like fireflies in the breeze, you’ve got a beer in one hand, a piece of cheese in the other…Labor Day is your much-needed—nay!—your much-deserved day off this summer.
 But then you look down and see your doggo looking up at you with those giant, begging eyes.
 He can see the food, he can smell the meat, and he whimpers as he begs you for the tiniest bite of BBQ.
 How can you say no?